parrt/msds501/notes/combinations.md

 <img src=images/ABC.png width=360>

-**Exercise**: Write out the pseudocode nested indexed-loop to add matrices together.
+**Exercise**: Write out the pseudocode nested indexed loops to add two matrices together.

-## Processing images
+### Processing images

 In the images project for this class, we will be doing lots of fun things to images.
 An image is nothing more than a two-dimensional matrix whose entries are pixel grayscale values from 0 to 255.
+A pixel value of 0 is black and 255 is white.
 For example, if we zoom in on an image, we see the individual elements (called pixels) of a two-dimensional matrix:

 <img src=images/obama-zoom.png width=400>

-A pixel value of 0 is black and 255 is white.

-The only difference between an image in a matrix is that we typically access the elements of an image using x and y coordinates, rather than row and column.
+The only difference between an image and a matrix is that we typically access the elements of an image using x and y coordinates, rather than row and column.
 The template for a nested loop that accesses each element of an image looks like this:

 *for x in 0..width-1:*<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*for y in 0..height-1:*<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*process pixel<sub>x,y</sub>*<br>

-Because the y coordinate is very and faster than the x coordinate, processing traverses the image vertically first.
+Because the *y* coordinate varies faster than the *x* coordinate, the inner loop traverses one vertical stripe.
+The outer loop shifts *x* to the next vertical stripe to the right.

+**Exercise**: Write out the pseudocode to compute the average pixel value in an image.
+Hint: This accumulator needs a running sum.

-## Processing tables
+### Processing tables

-Processing a table is exactly like processing matrix, except that the elements are heterogeneous.
+Operating on a table is exactly like operating on a matrix, except that the elements are typically heterogeneous.
 For example, in the following table we can see dates, numbers, and strings of text.

 <img src=images/rows.png width=700>

 Instead of using indexes *i* and *j*, we typically use *row* and *col* to index into tables.
-The template for accessing each element of a table with n rows and m columns, therefore, looks like this:
+The template for accessing each element of a table with n rows and m columns looks like this:

 *for row in 0..n-1:*<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*for col in 0..m-1:*<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*do something with table<sub>row,col</sub>*

+Because it's customary to use *i* and *j* as loop indices, we might also process a table like this:

+*for i in 0..n-1:*<br>
+&nbsp;&nbsp;&nbsp;&nbsp;*for j in 0..m-1:*<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*do something with table<sub>i,j</sub>*

+Some think *i* and *j* make the loop more readable.

 To sum a specific column requires just one loop because the column index is fixed.
 For example, to sum the second column (index 1), we could do this:

 *init sum to 0*<br>
-*for row in 0..n-1:*<br>
+*for i in 0..n-1:*<br>
-&nbsp;&nbsp;&nbsp;&nbsp;*add table<sub>row,1</sub> to sum*<br>
+&nbsp;&nbsp;&nbsp;&nbsp;*add table<sub>i,1</sub> to sum*<br>

-where *table<sub>row,1</sub>* gets to value add index 1 for a particular row of the table.
+where *table<sub>i,1</sub>* gets the value at index 1 for a particular row of the table.

+Another pattern uses nested for-each loops instead of indexed loops, which makes for very readable pseudocode:

+*for each row in table:*<br>
+&nbsp;&nbsp;&nbsp;&nbsp;*for each col in row:*<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*do something with col value*

 ## Filtering sequences